JetSetIlly/Gopher2600/README.md

 Gopher2600 is an emulator for the Atari 2600 written in the Go language.

 The accuracy of the emulation is very high and there are no known outstanding problems with the 6507, TIA and RIOT chip emulation.
+Emulation of the ARM chip is limited to the Thumb subset of instructions but it does include reasonably accurate cycle counting and performance monitoring.

 It is an ongoing project and bug reports are welcome.
 <br clear="left">